 A tribute to the legacy of Martin Luther King, Jr.

-Every year on Martin Luther King, Jr's birthday, I spend some time with his speeches.
-Dr. King's birthday is a few days before mine, and this year I turned 39 - the same age that Dr. King was when he was assassinated.
-It made me wonder what further words of conscience he might have offered had he lived longer - and what I would leave for the world if I were to die so young.
+Every year on Martin Luther King, Jr's birthday, I spend some time with his speeches and wonder what further words of conscience he might have offered had he lived longer.

 The title of the suite, Some Not Too Distant Tomorrow, comes from a passage in Dr. King's Letter from Birmingham Jail, which he wrote during a period of solitary confinement in the Alabama prison.
 The letter is an exquisite statement about the dire urgency of achieving social and economic justice, and about the moral and practical implications of nonviolence as the means of getting there.
 It's also a searing indictment of those who advocated for the status quo in the face of horrible injustice.
 And it's a moving plea for understanding, and mutual respect.